Master Subscription App Growth in 2026 & Beyond

 One of the biggest mistakes that app start-up founders make is naively believing they are the first to bring a particular product, service, or approach to market, only to later discover that there were at least a few failed prior attempts.

-The reason for this is that their preliminary research focuses too heavily on the app stores themselves, and when they don’t find anything that mirrors what they are creating, they aggressively plow ahead with product development.
+The reason for this is that their preliminary research focuses too heavily on the app stores themselves, and when they don’t find anything that mirrors what they are creating, they plow ahead with product development.

 The Battle for User Attention